Search Results for "intern"

 Newsroom

-American Jewish World Service is the leading international Jewish human rights and development organization, supporting more than 500 social justice efforts in Africa, Asia, Latin America and the Caribbean.
-If you are a member of the press and wish to obtain information about our work or speak to a member of our global team on …
+American Jewish World Service is the leading international Jewish human rights and development organization, supporting nearly 500 social justice efforts in Africa, Asia, Latin America, and the Caribbean.
+If you are a member of the press and wish to obtain information about our work or speak to a member of our global team on deadline, …

 Read More